💳 This Case Study focuses on Payments.

-🧠 This Case Study uses is AI: For corrective grammatical tasks, to verify facts and provide Journey Mapping insights.
+🧠 This Case Study uses is AI: For corrective grammatical tasks, to verify facts and collaborate Journey Mapping insights.

-01 – Problem Statement (Defining the business problem and the user needs): Create a user-friendly and simplified mobile journey that helps seniors mitigate their fraud anxiety, meet financial industry standards and ultimately manage their finances to make informed financial decisions (i.e. their financial wellness).
+01 – Problem Statement: Create a user-friendly and simplified mobile journey that helps seniors mitigate their fraud anxiety, meet financial regulatory standards and ultimately manage their finances to make informed financial decisions within the ecosystem of UK Payments (i.e. improve their financial wellness).

 02 – Segmentation: Identify distinct segments within the “aging parent” demographic (e.g., healthy retirees, chronic conditions, single parents).
-Target a segment that can most benefit from a Financial Wellness App, particularly the Payment process.
+Target a segment that can most benefit from a mobile journey, particularly the UK Payment process.

-- Customer Journey Mapping: Visualise the financial and emotional challenges faced by each segment across their lifespan.
+03 – Research & Strategy: Use quantitative data with qualitative insights to inform Customer Journey Map: by visualising the financial and emotional challenges faced by each segment, across a given scenario.

 04 – Wire framing Design Decisions: Making trade-offs and delivering a justified UX solution.